For Educators

 What is "Academic Language" and why is this termed "therapy"?

-Academic language refers to that used in educational settings.
+While we are likely familiar with speech-language therapists and how they assist with the articulation of speech sounds, academic language refers to that used in educational settings.
 An academic language therapist supports those unable to efficiently and adeptly access and interact with written language, the language of academics.
-Despite average to superior intelligence, dyslexic people struggle to decode and spell words, read fluently, and write, which often prevents them from reaching their full potential in the school environment.
+Despite average to superior intelligence, dyslexic people struggle to decode and spell words, read fluently, and write, which often prevents them from reaching their full potential in school.
 This instruction is therapeutic in that it is diagnostic and prescriptive, specialized, intensive, and explicit vs. tutorial.

 What curriculum is considered to provide therapeutic, specialized instruction for students with dyslexia?